MSc thesis project proposal

 Electroceuticals are the electronic counterparts of pharmaceuticals and treat patients for muscular, cardiac and neurological disorders by means of electricity.
 They already exist in the form of cardiac pacemakers, defibrillators, cochlear implants, retinal implants, vestibular implants, spinal cord implants, etc. However, current devices are stiff, heavy, bulky and stubborn.
 Future electroceuticals need to be smaller, more power efficient, flexible and adjust their therapy to the therapeutical needs of the patients wearing them.

-In this project, we wish to take electroceuticals to the next level, by fabricating new, compact, flexible and transparent neural interfaces.
+In this project, we wish to take electroceuticals to the next level, by fabricating new, compact, flexible and transparent active neural interfaces, using graphene.

 dr. Vasiliki Giagka